When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 Star with Fashion & Fame", which is partly the same

-This is one of atleast four dolls called "Popstar/Popstyle styling heads".
+This is one of atleast four dolls, or atleast heads, called "Popstar/Popstyle styling heads".

 This is the most interesting of the dolls, it very